edgelesssys/constellation/docs/docs/architecture/keys.md

 * [KMIP-compatible KMS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=kmip)

 Storing the keys in Cloud KMS of AWS, GCP, or Azure binds the key usage to the particular cloud identity access management (IAM).
-In the future, Constellation will support remote attestation-based access policies for Cloud KMS once available.
-Note that using a Cloud KMS limits the isolation and protection to the guarantees of the particular offering.
+Note that using a Cloud KMS limits the isolation and protection levels to the guarantees of the particular offering.

 KMIP support allows you to use your KMIP-compatible on-prem KMS and keep full control over your keys.
 This follows the common scheme of "hold your own key" (HYOK).